Economy of Lahore: Industries

 Lahore is the second largest financial hub of Pakistan and has industrial areas including Kot Lakhpat and the new Sundar Industrial Estate (near Raiwand).
 A major industrial agglomeration with about 9,000 industrial units, Lahore has shifted in recent decades from manufacturing to service industries.
 Some 42% of its work force is employed in finance, banking, real estate, community, cultural, and social services.
 The city is the country’s largest software producing center, and hosts a growing computer-assembly industry.

 Small-scale industries

 Lahore is the hub of handmade carpet manufacturing in Pakistan.
 At present, hand-knitted carpets produced in and around Lahore are among Pakistan's leading export products, and their manufacturing is the second-largest cottage and small industry.

 Craftsmen in Lahore produce almost every type of handmade carpet using popular motifs such as medallions, paisleys, traceries, and geometric designs.
 The Lahore Design Centre at the Punjab Small Industries Corporation maintains a separate section of carpet designing to experiment with new designs.
-Lahore is known for single-wefted designs in Turkoman and Caucasian style and double-wefted Mughal types.
+Lahore is known for single-weft designs in Turkoman and Caucasian style and double-weft Mughal types.